 During its golden years, this company supplied Armenian brandy to the court of Czar Nicholas II.
 Since then, their products have been praised by the public and connoisseurs—even Cognac producers—and has earned several medals at World Expos.

 The only grapes used for the preparation of this spirit are local varieties that have unique properties thanks to the microclimate of the Ararat Valley.
-The method of double distillation retains the flavor and aroma of the grapes, which are transferred to the brandy.
-The aging is done exclusively in Armenian oak barrels that confer the brandy exquisite aromas and flavors reminiscent of nuts, spices, dark chocolate and vanilla.
+The traditional method of double distillation retains the flavor and aroma of the grapes, which are transferred to the brandy.
+The aging is done exclusively in Armenian oak barrels that confer the brandy exquisite aromas and flavors reminiscent of nuts, spices, dark chocolate, and vanilla.

-The Yerevan Brandy Company has prepared the Peace Barrel, which will be opened and put on sale when the 100-year old conflict between Armenia and Azerbaijan—for the control of the Nagorno-Karabakh region—finally comes to an end. ■
+The Yerevan Brandy Company has also prepared the Peace Barrel, which will be opened and put on sale when the 100-year old conflict between Armenia and Azerbaijan—for the control of the Nagorno-Karabakh region—finally comes to an end. ■